DaveM86/Top_Trumps/README.md

 init - needs to be included in intitial message to server to initialilase player in the game

-move - to indicate when player makes a move, the value of the this type should be attribute "attractivness"
+move - to indicate when player makes a move, the value of the this type should be an attribute e.g. "attractivness"

 ### Running